yosieli/mod3-project-game/README.md

 give load and delete options on save files in user page

-change animation for monsters

 add bosses

 #Bugs
-spamming slash button with no directions glitches character character max height doesn't changed based on background (looks like characters are walking in the sky)
+spamming slash button with no directions glitches character (not sure if this still happens) character max walking height doesn't changed based on background (looks like characters are walking in the sky)

-adjust for links with HP and other links